How to Choose the Right Pricing Strategy for your Mobile App Project

 8. Paid vs free

-Deciding, whether to launch an app for free or paid, involves a couple of factors, like the required amount of users.
+Deciding whether to launch an app for free or paid, involves a couple of factors, like the required number of users.
 If you want to gather a huge user base at once, free is the go-to choice.

 With paid apps, users expect more features and functionalities.
 They certainly do not like paying each and every time a new enhancement is rolled out.